Brunnerne/ctfpilot-discord-bot/README.md

-# CTF Pilot's Template Repository
+# CTF Pilot's Discord Bot

-## Template information

-This repository, is a template repository for open-source projects within CTF Pilot.

-It provices a EUPL-1.2 License, release system and other standard files.

-Please remove this section, and replace with relevant information.
-Replace `<repository-name>` with the repository name in `.github/workflows/cla-assistant.yml`and `.github/workflows/release.yml`.
+CTF Pilot's Discord Bot is a Discord bot, designed to integrate into a challenge repository, allowing for developers to manage challenges directly from Discord.

 ## Contributing